Summer (The First Time): Cover versions

-Although the German song Und Es War Sommer (1976) by Peter Maffay, covers exactly the same subject as Bobby Goldsboro's song, it cannot be considered as a cover, since the melody is clearly different.
+Although the German song "Und Es War Sommer" (1976) by Peter Maffay covers the same subject as Goldsboro's song and parts of the song are a literal translation, it can not be considered as a cover, as the melody is different.

-Millie Jackson released a cover of Summer (the first time) as the closing track of her 1974 album Caught Up.
-It is sung from the females perspective with only a few adjustments made to the lyrics.
+Millie Jackson recorded a cover of "Summer (The First Time)" as the closing track of her 1974 album, Caught Up.
+It was sung from the female perspective with only a few adjustments made to the lyrics.